apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cowboys dominant against Eagles as NFC playoff race heats up**
+**Stock futures are little changed ahead of final Fed meeting of 2023: Live updates**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/39087182/philadelphia-eagles-dallas-cowboys-snf-nfc-east-playoffs).
+You can read more about it [here](https://www.cnbc.com/2023/12/10/stock-market-today-live-updates.html).

 ## Requirements
 - Python 3.8